How To Balance Hormones During Menopause

 • Aching muscles and joints

-Natural Strategies To Balance Hormones
+Natural Strategies to Balance Hormones

 Beginning or Continuing to Utilize a Healthy Diet

-Caffeine, for example, tends to bring on hot flashes due to the spike in heart rate and body temperature it causes.
-Alcoholic beverages may have the same effect.
-Manage Your Stress
+Additionally, limiting foods and drinks that tend to trigger or exacerbate symptoms associated with menopause may help alleviate some discomfort for some women ¹.
+Caffeine, for example, may bring on hot flashes due to the spike in heart rate and body temperature it causes.
+Alcoholic beverages may have the same effect¹.

 Key Takeaways